JS-Koning/aurora_borealis_clone/README.md

 This project is the final project of Computational Physics which is a course given for the Master's Degree for Applied Physics at Delft University of Technology.
 Our final project is a physics-related problem; which can be used for studying the trajectories of charged particles (from the Solar wind (or Solar flare in the worst case scenario)) as these particles could be harmful for humans, for studying the Aurora Borealis phenomena (which could be used to Aurora Borealis hunting and predicting) and for applying the Aurora Borealis phenomena in graphical simulations (such as (space) rocket simulations, flight simulations and games).

 The Git history has been slightly altered to reduce size, allowing publishing on GitHub.
+Read the journal to see a clear week by week history.

 ---